Architecture

 governor state variable

-if the
+if the governor

-will be set to the EVM address of thegovernor
+will be set to the EVM address of the governor

-if the
+if the governor

 governorDomain state variable